 Voting represents the fundamental ability to manage the company.
 Startups are characterized by frequent changes in the ownership structure.
 When allocating voting rights, try to think at least 3 to 5 years in advance and keep a sufficient margin.
 You have more options.
 E.g. not every shareholder must have equal voting rights or voting rights proportional to their shareholding.
 In ESOP, it is common for team members to have no voting rights.
 Investors also want the founders to have a majority of the voting rights after the seed investment.
 If they get too diluted, their company may become unattractive to investors.

 Consent to the Transfer of Shares

 You can secure the control over third-party access to your company by mandating the need for consent of the general meeting of the company to the transfer of share(s).
 For this purpose, you can also set a higher number of required votes than the legally required majority of votes of the shareholders present.
 Consent to the transfer of shares can also work in addition to the right of first refusal.

 In addition to its non-public nature, the main advantage of SHA is the contractual freedom and flexibility it offers.
 All or only some of the shareholders may become the parties to it.
 The company itself can also be a party, especially if you want it to be bound by certain obligations.
-It is often a matter of fulfilling KPIs, which are the condition for further investment tranches from a new investor.
-However, it may also be an obligation not to grant an exclusive IP license to a third party (e.g. in the case of a product startup).
+It may be an obligation not to grant an exclusive IP license to a third party (e.g. in the case of a product startup).

 In SHA, we recommend agreeing on a sanction mechanism in case of a breach by party (bad leaver).
 The sanction for such a violation is enforceable in court.
 A frequent sanction is the obligation of the infringing shareholder to sell their share(s) at a reduced value to other shareholders.
 The penalty may also be the obligation to return all or part of the investment provided to the investor.